What Happens If You Don’t Peel Peaches for Cobbler? How It Affects Flavor and Texture

 Tough Skins: Myth or Reality?

 One common worry about unpeeled peaches is that their skins will remain tough or chewy after baking.
 However, most peach varieties have tender skins that soften significantly when exposed to heat.
-If you’re working with particularly thick-skinned peaches, blanching them briefly before slicing can make them more palatable without fully peeling.
+If you’re working with particularly thick-skinned peaches, blanching them briefly before slicing can make them more palatable without entirely peeling.

 Does the Skin Alter the Baking Process?